 Historically, EPCO has provided us with tank truck services for the transportation of NGLs and other products.
-In September 2010, we acquired EPCO's ownership interests in its trucking business, or Enterprise Transportation Company ("ETC"), in exchange for 523,306 of our common units.
+In September 2010, we acquired EPCO's ownership interests in its trucking business, or Enterprise Transportation Company ("ETC"), in exchange for 523,306 of Enterprise Products Partners' common units.
 Since we and EPCO are under common control, we recorded the net assets of ETC based on EPCO's historical basis of \$30.6 million.
-The equity consideration we issued was based on the average closing price of our common units over a 20-day period ending September 28, 2010.
-For additional information regarding our related party transactions, see Note 13 of the Notes to Unaudited Condensed Consolidated Financial Statements included under Item 1 of this quarterly report.
+The equity consideration we issued was based on the average closing price of Enterprise Products Partners' common units over a 20-day period ending September 28, 2010.
+For additional information regarding our related party transactions, see Note 13 of the Notes to Unaudited Condensed Consolidated Financial Statements includ ed under Item 1 of this quarterly report.